davidrthorn/cross_reference/README.md

 # Cross Reference for Google Docs

-Cross Reference is a free Google Docs add-on that allows users to label equations, figures and tables and then refer to them within the text body.
+Cross Reference is a free Google Docs add-on that allows you to label equations, figures and tables and then refer to them within the text body.
 The add-on takes care of numbering these elements, updating labels and references automatically.
-It also allows users to choose the text and style of their labels and references.
+It also allows you to choose the text and style of their labels and references.

 ## Installation